 Principles of Accounting II (ACCT 221): Further study of contemporary accounting practices, with an emphasis on financial and managerial accounting.
 The goal is to identify and analyze business transactions, define the characteristics of business entities, identify the interdependency of financial statements, employ managerial accounting techniques, and communicate this information to users with different needs.
 Financial accounting topics include liabilities, equities, investments, and business entities.
 Managerial accounting topics include job order and process costing, cost-volume-profit analysis, and budgets.

 Accounting for Nonaccounting Managers (ACCT 301): A survey of accounting principles relevant in making business decisions on the basis of financial information.
 The aim is to apply critical thinking skills and ethical principles to accounting issues.
 Topics include internal controls, financial reporting, analysis of financial statements, and elements of managerial accounting and budgeting.

 Master's degree in Accounting or a related field from an accredited institution of higher learning

 6 or more years of professional experience in Accounting or a related field

 3 or more years of teaching experience, online and in person

 Certification such as the CPA, CIA, CISA, or CFE

 Resume/ Curriculum Vitae

 Cover letter highly preferred

-If selected, candidates with international degrees may be required to submit translation/ degree evaluation from a NACES approved organization.
+If selected, candidates with international degrees may be required to submit a translation/degree evaluation from a NACES approved vendor.